Pinagtongulan National High School

-Pinagtongulan National High School is a high school in Lipa, Philippines.
+Pinagtongulan National High School is a high school in Lipa, Batangas, Philippines.

 History

 In 1967, the government passed the Republic Act, which called for the creation of barangay high schools, which funded the Pinagtongulan school.
 The first one-room, Marcos-type building housed the first fifty (50) students, who were recruited from the private schools they were already enrolled in.